Beech Hill Organic Blueberries

 Beech Hill Blueberries - Frequently Asked Questions

 Who does all the raking, winnowing, and packing of the berries you sell?
-Our Stewardship Project Manager Joe Zipparo, assisted by a paid summer intern, oversees a team of seasonal workers who help him hand rake, winnow, sort, and pack thousands of pounds of blueberries from mid-July through August.
+Our Stewardship Project Manager, assisted by a paid summer intern, oversees a team of seasonal workers who help him hand rake, winnow, sort, and pack thousands of pounds of blueberries from mid-July through August.
 Hours are irregular and dependent on weather and berries, but it's a beautiful place to work and offers a true hands-on experience with sustainable agriculture.
-If you're interested in joining Joe's team this summer, please e-mail him at firstname.lastname@example.org or call him at (207) 236-7091.
+If you're interested in joining the team, please e-mail firstname.lastname@example.org or call (207) 236-7091.

 How do I become a Land Trust member so I can pre-order berries?
 Click on the "Support Conservation" button above.
-Being a member provides you with several blueberry-related benefits: only members may pre-order ten-pound boxes of blueberries.
-They will also be able to attend a special Members Only Free Blueberry Pick the day before the annual Public Free Pick.
-Please note that we are no longer taking pre-orders for the current year (2013)!
+Being a member provides you with several blueberry-related benefits: only members may pre-order ten-pound boxes of blueberries, and members are also invited to a special Members Only Free Blueberry Pick the day before the annual Public Free Pick.

 How many quarts of blueberries are in 10 pounds?
 Each quart is roughly 1.5 pounds.
 So, there are around 6.5 quarts in 10 pounds of blueberries.